Multitask Learning Can Improve Worst-Group Outcomes: Related Work

 \section{Related Work}

-\paragraph{Multitask Learning} Multitask learning is a common way for ML practitioners to improve the average performance of their models \citep{ruder2017overview, ruder2019transfer, liu-etal-2019-multi}.
-Whilst work like \cite{mao2020multitask} has show that multitasking can improve the adversarial robustness of models, the impact of multitasking on worst-group outcomes has been relatively unexplored.
-Our work is inspired by \cite{gururangan2020don} who introduce constructing auxiliary objectives directly from end-task data for continued pre-training (they dub this Task Adaptive Pre-training -- TAPT).
-Following \cite{dery2021should, dery2023aang}, we multitask this auxiliary task with the end-task but unlike these works, our focus is on improving the worst-case group accuracy of the final model. \cite{michel2021balancing} consider balancing worst and average performance in multitask learning.
-In their work, they consider a set of equally important end tasks, all of which they want their model to perform well with respect to.
-In our work, we consider the asymmetrical multitask setting where the auxiliary task is only present in as much as it helps improves our target metric on the end task.
+\begin{itemize}[noitemsep, leftmargin=*] \item \textbf{Multitask Learning.} Multitask learning is a common stratergy for ML practitioners to improve the average performance of their models \citep{ruder2017overview, ruder2019transfer, liu-etal-2019-multi}.
+While work like \cite{hendrycks2019using, hendrycks2020pretrained, mao2020multitask} have shown that multitasking can improve the adversarial and out-of-distribution robustness of models, the impact of multitasking on worst-group outcomes has been relatively unexplored. \citet{NEURIPS2022_ece182f9} propose generative multitask learning (GMTL), a method that bolsters robustness to target shift by conditioning the input on all available targets, thereby addressing challenges associated with target-causing confounders and spurious dependencies between input and targets.
+However, it is important to note that their approach necessitates all target annotations during training, a requirement we do not assume in our scenario.
+Our work is inspired by \cite{gururangan2020don}, who introduce constructing auxiliary objectives directly from end-task data for continued pre-training (they dub this Task Adaptive Pre-training -- TAPT).
+Following \citet{dery2021should, dery2023aang}, we multitask this auxiliary task with the end-task.
+However, unlike these studies, our focus is on improving the worst-case group accuracy of the final model.
+The work by \citet{michel2021balancing} explores the balancing of worst and average performance in multitask learning.
+In their study, they focus on a set of equally important end tasks, striving for proficient model performance across all of them.
+In contrast, our work delves into the asymmetrical multitask setting, where the presence of the auxiliary task is determined by its contribution to enhancing our target metric in the end task.